You’ve probably got some questions about me, or you wouldn’t be reading this.

 So that’s out of the way and you’re still reading.
 Now who am I as a person?

 For a real estate agent I’m not hugely social.
 And I’m not a fan of big gatherings.
 Anything more than about 20 people is too much.
+Having coffee or lunch with someone is my favourite way to engage with them.

 I think personal growth matters, and not just for me.